warptools/warpforge-site/src/faq.md

 In practice, there's a ton of other challenges to making composable computation environments that are nice to work with.
 The ball-of-mud image snapshotting approach predominates right now, and that really sucks.
 We need to figure out how to get away from it.
 (Good tools for working with a [Bill of Materials](https://en.wikipedia.org/wiki/Software_bill_of_materials) don't help much if no one makes their materials available in a way that can be referred to be the bill!)

-See [Ecosystem Conventions](/ecosystem-conventions) for a whole forest of information about how we want to proceed.
+See the [Ecosystem](/ecosystem/) pages for some of the other related work, which we attempt to keep compartmentalized from Warpforge core for simplicity and reusability, but expect to be part of the way forward.